ClementNerma/NightOS/docs/specs/signals.md

 ## `0x2D` SERVICE_SERVER_QUITTED

+Sent to a process that previously established a connection with a service, to indicate the associated service thread closed before the connection was properly terminated.

 **Datafield:**

 - Connection's unique request ID (8 bytes)

-Sent to a process that previously established a connection with a service, to indicate the associated service thread closed before the connection was properly terminated.

 ## `0x32` RECV_SHARED_MEM

+Sent to a process when a segment of memory is [shared](ipc.md#shared-memory) by another process.

 **Datafield:**